surajkd15/ML_Hotel_Booking_Prediction/README.md

 4. How long do people stay at the hotel?

 I have ran different models to check the which model will give maximum accuracy.
+I have used Jupyter Notebook to calculate all these things.